 A full five stars by TechRadar really does give you an immediate impression of what to expect from this device.
 They’re picked out the “tactile keyboard” as one of their pros, and could only bash the ASUS Chromebook Flip for its “middling speakers”.

 In all honesty, we think that the USB-C and lack of HDMI port might be bigger problems for some.
 Also, you need to be prepared for something different to Windows.
-If that’s not a problem then you can also check out our other best Chromebooks in 2019.
+If that’s not a problem then you can also check out our other best Chromebooks.

 - Full metal body feels sturdy

 Microsoft Office 365 Personal – Best Software for Writers

 - Save $20 on Microsoft Office today when you buy a PC, Mac or Chromebook (savings is applied at checkout)

 - 12-month subscription for up to 6 people